District of Columbia Mortgage Dual Authority Surety Bonds

-If an applicant has multiple licensed business locations, the Commissioner may approve a blanket surety bond in the amount of $200,000.
+Businesses that have multiple locations are required to submit an application for each location.
+The Division may approve a blanket surety bond in the amount of $200,000 instead of single bonds to meet the surety bond requirement.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

-- Completion of the required licensing through the National Mortgage Licensing System (NMLS) and pay the applicable processing fee, credit report fee, FBI Criminal Background Check Fee.
+- Complete the required mortgage dual authority license application found on the National Mortgage Licensing System (NMLS) and pay the applicable credit report fee, NMLS processing fee, and FBI Criminal Background Check Fee.

 - Each business location requires a separate license and surety bond.

-- Provide formation documentation such as a partnership agreement, Articles of Incorporation, Corporate Charter, Articles of Organization and Operating Agreement, if applicable.
+- Provide formation documentation such as a Corporate Charter, Articles of Incorporation, Articles of Organization, Partnership Agreement, or Operating Agreement, if applicable.

-- Provide an unaudited financial statement that is dated within 90 days of the application and for the previous two years prepared by a CPA.
-Financial statements include a balance sheet, income statement, statement of cash flows and notes, if any.
-For new businesses, an initial balance sheet is required.
-Applicant must maintain a minimum of $225,000 in net worth per licensed location.
+- Provide an unaudited financial statement that are dated within 90 days of the application and for the previous two years prepared by a CPA.
+Financial statements include a income statement, statement of cash flows, balance sheet and notes, if any.
+For a start-up business, an initial balance sheet is required.
+Applicants must maintain a minimum of $225,000 in net worth per licensed location.

 - Obtain a Certificate of Registration from the District of Columbia Department of Consumer and Regulatory Affairs(DCRA).